 What are the benefits of a CLM platform?

 A CLM platform can help streamline the key contract stages, including creation, negotiation, review, execution, and ongoing management.
-A robust CLM platform will help give you better control and oversight over your contracts, such as accelerating the signing process through features such as e-signatures.
+A robust CLM platform will help you gain better control and oversight over your contracts, such as accelerating the signing process through features like e-signatures.
 Advanced CLM platforms can also leverage AI and automation tools to help manage obligations and monitor contract performance.
-Investing in an effective CLM platform can help your business work quicker, reduce errors and manage contracts successfully.
+Investing in an effective CLM platform can help your business work quickly, reduce errors and manage contracts successfully.

 How do you assess, justify and select a CLM platform?

 To assess the need for implementing a CLM platform, you should start by documenting any inefficiencies and risks in your current contract management processes.
-For instance, look out for areas where manual handling causes delays, errors, and compliance issues, which could be streamlined by a CLM system.
+For instance, look out for areas where manual handling causes delays, errors, and compliance issues, which a CLM system could streamline.

 Conducting a cost-benefit analysis is critical.
 You should compare the cost of a CLM system with the potential savings and risk reductions it can offer.
 Consider both direct financial savings and the value of improved compliance, faster contract cycles, and reduced legal risks.

-It would be sensible to initiate a small pilot project to demonstrate the CLM platform's value.
+It would be sensible to initiate a small-scale pilot project to demonstrate the value of the CLM platform.
 Here, you can track performance metrics and gather data to show the impact on efficiency and risk management.
 This evidence will be crucial when presenting your findings to key decision-makers.

 When pitching the product, emphasise the strategic benefits of the CLM platform, including how it aligns with your business goals and enhances overall operational efficiency.

 When selecting a CLM platform, your business should consider several factors to ensure it meets your needs.
-The platform should be user-friendly and intuitive, ensuring that all team members can use it effectively.
+The platform should be user-friendly and intuitive, enabling all team members to use it effectively.
 It should offer customisable workflows and templates to meet your business’s specific needs.
-Additionally, the platform should integrate smoothly with your existing systems for effective workflows.
+Additionally, the platform should integrate seamlessly with your existing systems to facilitate effective workflows.
 You should ensure that your existing IT infrastructure can support the CLM platform and determine if the solution can scale up with your business growth.

 Given the often-sensitive nature of contracts, robust security features to protect confidential information and personal data are vital when using a CLM platform.
 When considering implementing a CLM platform, seek input from your commercial lawyers.
 They can assist in identifying legal risks and areas for improvement and ensuring that your CLM strategy aligns with legal rules (such as privacy laws).